sebastian-mora/awsssome_phish/README.md

 #  awsssome_phish

 This method was originally posted in a [blog](https://blog.christophetd.fr/phishing-for-aws-credentials-via-aws-sso-device-code-authentication) by Christophe Tafani-Dereeper.
+This tool serves as an implementation of their work.

-When a user visits / of the URL a lambda function starts a sso-oicd authentication, a device authentication URL is generated and the victim is automatically redirected.
-To bypass the 6 min login URL expire, URLs are generated "Just In Time" when the user visits the attacker URL.
+When a user visits `/` of the phishing URL a lambda function starts sso-oicd authentication, a device authentication URL is generated and the victim is automatically redirected.
+To bypass the 6 min device authentication URL expiration, URLs are generated "Just In Time" when the user visits the phishing URL.

 Once redirected there will be an AWS SSO prompt asking the user to accept.
-If the user accepts then the ssso-oicd tokens become valid a session token is generated and stored in the DynamoDb table.
+If the user accepts then the ssso-oicd tokens become valid.
+Then a session token is generated and stored in the DynamoDb table, which can be accessed via the API.

 ## Demo